anc95/ChatGPT-CodeReview/README.md

 ### Start using

-1. The robot will automatically do the code review when you create a new Pull request, the review information will show in the tiemline / file changes part.
+1. The robot will automatically do the code review when you create a new Pull request, the review information will show in the pr timeline / file changes part.
 2. After `git push` update the pull request, cr bot will re-review the changed files

 example: